errbuddy/babel-asset-pipeline/README.md

 ```
 grails.assets.babel.processor = 'node'
 ```
 defaults to null which enabled the built in babel5 Processor.
-Set to "node" if you want to use node (browserify/babelify) to enable the Node processor which requires to have node and some dependencies installed in your project.
+Set to "node" if you want to enable the NodeProcessor which requires to have node and some dependencies installed in your project.
 Check the node section to see how to setup everything

 ## Modules